uuverifiers/ostrich/README.md

 Finite-state transducers can be defined as (mutually) recursive functions, see [this file](../master/tests/transducer1.smt2) for an example.

+It is also possible to use prioritised finite-state transducers to more compactly represent the choice between multiple possible branches, see [this file](../master/tests/priorityTransducer.smt2) for an example.

 ### Additional regular expression constructors

 | Name        | Explanation      |